KadirAli1/Battle-Tank-Game/README.md

 At the moment when the tank breakdown occurs, in the relevant fields for the presentation of the tank (name and points) automatically generates a point for the winning tank, and then the game continues to the next level.

-The main idea of the **`btnRegister_Click`** function is to search through the database and see if there is a user with the same name as the one the user just set on the log-in form.
-If there is any, the message will be shown that the user with that name already exists, so the user will have to enter a different username.
-If not, new entry will be added into the database with their respective credentials and with 0 points initially.

-The **`btnLogin_Click`** is more complicated.
-Here, we look through the database and we make sure that the user with those credentials he just entered exists on the database so he will be logged in successfully.
-The game won't be accessible to play if there are not two users that are logged in.
-After two successfully logins, the game is ready to play with pressing the `ENTER` or `SPACE` button.
-With pressing one of these, the game will start with those two respective players.

-**vazhdo ktu kujt I perket .. mvarsisht pi rrjedhjes lojes**

-In this function I get the two users and their respective points as arguments, and after that I had to search the database to find those two players and their points.
-After the game is finished, I update their points by adding the existing points and the new points they just earned while playing.
-Before that, I make sure that the game is played only with registered users. they are not, I just **`return`** and don't open the database for further changes.

 ### Results Scene
 In the end, after the game is over, we can see the results scene as follows: